 High Tear Strength Silicones

-High tear strength grades of silicone are FDA approved and are available from 50° Shore A to 70° Shore A. They are naturally translucent and can be pigmented to any colour.
+High tear strength grades of silicone are FDA approved and are available from 50° Shore A to 70° Shore A. Naturally, these polymers are translucent, however, they can be pigmented to any colour you may require.

 Inflatable Grade Silicones